 - White dress shirt with spread collar, front placket, breast pocket, and 1-button cuffs

 - Silver silk necktie

 - Black leather 2-eyelet cap-toe derby shoes

-- Gray felt short-brimmed fedora with wide charcoal grosgrain ribbon and edges
+- Gray felt short-brimmed fedora with wide dark gray grosgrain ribbon

 - Brown plastic-framed sunglasses with dark green lenses

 - Rolex Submariner 5508 stainless dive watch with black dial and black rotating bezel on stainless Oyster-style link bracelet